Heavy-Vehicle-Networking-At-U-Tulsa/NMFTA-CAN-Logger/README.md

 Green and red LEDs are available on the board for a visual indication of the mode of operation.
 These LEDs can be seen through the clear heatshrink that wraps the board.

+## Acknowledgements

+This material is based upon work supported by the National Science Foundation under Grant No. 1715409.